chingu-hackathons/holidayhackathon2021/README.md

 This hackathon will run from **Wednesday, December 1st through Sunday, December 19th**.

-You may join as a solo Developer or as a team!
-To signup fill out and submit the [Holiday Hackathon Signup form](https://airtable.com/shrzef3NVWMl9PiKt).
-Within 12 hours we'll email the GitHub repo you'll need to use for your app.
+You may join as a solo Developer or as a team by signing up [here](https://airtable.com/shrzef3NVWMl9PiKt).

 In addition, we'll add you to the `#holidayhackathon2021` channel in the Chingu Discord server so you can ask questions, get advice, and compare notes with other Chingu's.

-When you've completed your app fill out the [Holiday Hackathon Completion form](https://airtable.com/shrtPfnx6eX96AJxt).
+Be sure to [submit your completed project](https://airtable.com/shrtPfnx6eX96AJxt) before the deadline.
 We will add your project to the new `#showcase` channel in the Chingu Discord server and feature it in our [Twitter](https://twitter.com/ChinguCollabs) and [LinkedIn](https://www.linkedin.com/company/chingu-os) feeds.

 We'll also award [Chingu swag](https://chingu.myspreadshop.com/) to the top three projects chosen by a panel of judges.
 Members of the top three teams will receive a [Chingu water bottle](https://tinyurl.com/yyaub5gh).
 We'll announce the winners on *_Wednesday, December 22._*